nunzayin/Nertype/README.md

 > We can be vague, but not ambiguous.
 - Some lojban speaker

-The language itself is described in resulting [pdf file](./Nertype.pdf).
+The language itself is described in resulting [PDF file](./Nertype.pdf).

 Nertype (C) 2025 by Nick Zaber is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit